duskb1t/duskb1t.github.io/_posts/flight/2024-05-08-htb-flight.md

   js                                  D        0  Wed May  8 04:57:00 2024
 ```

 Wappalyzer tells us that it is Apache + PHP, which is weird for a Windows server.
-Commonly, we will have to upload an ASPX webshell but this time is an exception.
+Commonly, we will have to upload an ASPX webshell but there are exceptions too.

 <img src="/assets/img/flight/Untitled 7.png" alt="Untitled 7.png" style="width:800px;">